The-Bumble-BEE/Boardmaps/README.md

 -edited Gameboy Advaced Sp

 # Projekt idea list
-- Creating a tool that helps analys a board for faster repairs.
+- Creating a tool that helps analyse a board for faster repairs.
 - Adding heatsignitures

 # Sponsor me and the project